MicrosoftDocs/win32/desktop-src/Msi/about-the-installer-database.md

 ---
-Description: 'The Windows Installer database consists of many interrelated tables that together comprise a relational database of the information necessary to install a group of applications.' ms.assetid: '3352dd8f-c082-4c4b-98be-5823c8b28f07'
+Description: The Windows Installer database consists of many interrelated tables that together comprise a relational database of the information necessary to install a group of applications. ms.assetid: 3352dd8f-c082-4c4b-98be-5823c8b28f07
-title: About the Installer Database
+title: About the Installer Database ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About the Installer Database